-The city’s first library, a Carnegie-funded library, was built along Mirror Lake using Andrew Carnegie funds, opened December 1, 1915 and remains in operation today.
+The city’s first library, a Carnegie-funded library, was built along Mirror Lake and opened December 1, 1915.
+It remains in operation today.

 The Roaring Twenties

-In the 1920s, the state's first big growth boom brought an invasion of tourists who arrived by auto, railroad, and yacht.
-In 1924, the Gandy Bridge opened -- cutting travel time to Tampa by more than half and positioning St. Petersburg to become Pinellas County's largest city.
+In the 1920s, the state's first big growth boom brought new residents and tourists arriving by auto, railroad, and yacht.
+In 1924, the Gandy Bridge opened - cutting travel time to Tampa by more than half and positioning St. Petersburg to become Pinellas County's largest city.

 The boom years in the 1920s brought notable architecture to St. Petersburg.
 The city's architecture reflected a Mediterranean Revival motif, fostered in large part by Perry Snell, who created a 275-acre subdivision, Snell Isle.

-St. Petersburg's Mediterranean Revival makeover is evident in several buildings including The Vinoy Hotel, the Jungle Country Club Hotel (now the Admiral Farragut Academy), the Princess Martha, and the Snell Arcade, and can be seen in the Spanish castles and homes along Coffee Pot Bayou and in the Jungle Prada neighborhood.
+St. Petersburg's Mediterranean Revival makeover remains evident in several buildings including The Vinoy hotel, the Jungle Country Club Hotel (now the Admiral Farragut Academy), the Princess Martha (now a retirement community), and the Snell Arcade, and can be seen in the Spanish castles and homes along Coffee Pot Bayou and in the Jungle Prada neighborhood.

-Through the 1920s, St. Petersburg continued to have strong tourist years.
-During the Depression, the real estate boom crashed.
-St. Petersburg recovered, though, with large Public Works Administration projects in the 1930s, which helped the city begin its economic recovery with $10 million in new investment.
+During the Great Depression, the real estate boom crashed.
+St. Petersburg recovered, though, with the help of large Public Works Administration projects in the 1930.
 St. Petersburg's City Hall was built with New Deal federal funds in 1939.
 The building, located at 175 5th Street N, received significant upgrades in 2019-2020 and remains in operation today.

-During the 1940s, the city witnessed large growth.
+During the 1940s, the city witnessed considerable growth.
 It was home to the U.S. Coast Guard Station on Bayboro Harbor as a training base for World War II troops.
 Nightly anti-submarine air patrols were made over the Gulf of Mexico, and the War Department later selected St. Petersburg as a major technical services training center for the Army Air Corps.
-More than 100,000 trainees filled every hotel in the city swelling the population and creating a housing shortage as their families looked for a place to live.
-Post war, many of the military men stationed here returned to live with their families or visit as tourists.
+More than 100,000 trainees filled every hotel in the city, swelling the population and creating a housing shortage as their families looked for a place to live.
+Post war, many of the servicemen and women stationed here returned to live with their families.

-The 1950s are notable for the advent of air conditioning, which brought a considerable amount of housing for retirees.
-Central Plaza and Tyrone Gardens Shopping Center began to draw commerce from the downtown core.
-The population peaked beyond 200,000 and streetcar tracks were removed to make way for a society of automobiles.
+The 1950s are notable for the advent of air conditioning, which spurred housing for retirees.
+Central Plaza and west St. Pete shopping centers began to draw commerce from the downtown core.
+The population peaked, and streetcar tracks were removed to make way for a society of automobiles.

-New development in the 1960s included the municipal marina, the main library, a waterfront arena known as the Bayfront Center, and the Museum of Fine Arts.
+Later, new development included the municipal marina, the main library, a waterfront arena known as the Bayfront Center, and the Museum of Fine Arts.

 In the 1970s, St. Petersburg looked to the future by developing reclaimed water, recycled wastewater used for irrigation.
 It developed the largest reclaimed water system in the United States.
-Today, St. Petersburg continues to lead the region in conserving precious water resources.
-The'70s also saw the beginning of St. Petersburg's quest for a Major League Baseball franchise and construction of a multi-purpose domed stadium.
+The 70s also saw the beginning of St. Petersburg's quest for a Major League Baseball franchise and construction of a multi-purpose domed stadium.
 The pursuit of baseball materialized 20 years later with the arrival of the Tampa Bay Devil Rays in 1998 to their permanent home at downtown's Tropicana Field.
 The Rays went to their first World Series in 2008.

-The stately Renaissance Vinoy Resort on the downtown waterfront was restored to its circa-1925 grandeur, reopening in 1992.
-BayWalk, a dining, retail and entertainment destination brought movie theaters and upscale shopping to downtown in 2000.
-Since the late 1990s, the downtown core has transformed into one of Florida’s hottest neighborhoods, where more than 14,000 residents call the downtown core their home – choosing from urban-style lofts and townhomes, to luxury condominiums along Beach Drive.
-With the continued expansion of USF St. Petersburg and the presence of a St. Petersburg College campus, downtown is also home to a growing number of students.
-More than 10 oceanographic institutes call St. Petersburg’s Bayboro Harbor area their home.
+The stately Vinoy on the downtown waterfront was restored to its circa-1925 grandeur, reopening in 1992.
+BayWalk (now known as Sundial), a dining, retail and entertainment destination, brought movie theaters and upscale shopping to downtown in 2000.
+With the continued expansion of USF St. Petersburg and the presence of a St. Petersburg College campus, downtown is also home to a growing number of students and the new Innovation District.